Exponential periods and o-minimality

-The oriented real blowup is a natural construction in the context of semi-algebraic geometry.
+The oriented real blow-up is a natural construction in the context of semi-algebraic geometry.
 Nevertheless, it seems that little is written about it from this point of view.
 The construction is discussed in \S{}I.3 of~\cite{Maj84}, \S3.4 of~\cite{fresan-jossen} and~\cite{gillam}.
-One of the main purposes of this section is to argue that the oriented real blowup is semi-algebraic (in other words, definable in $\R_\alg$) with suitable parameters.
-For a general discussion we refer to the aforementioned sources.
+One of the main purposes of this section is to argue that the oriented real blow-up is semi-algebraic (in other words, definable in $\R_\alg$) with suitable parameters.
+For a general discussion we refer the reader to the aforementioned sources.

 Let $X$ be a topological space, let $\pi \colon L \to X$ be a complex (topological) line bundle on~$X$, and let $s \colon X \to L$ be a section.
-Let $L^*$ be the complement of the zero section.
+Let $L^*$ be the complement of the zero section, which carries an action of $\C^*$.
 We put